 Scope the airport for single commuters

-“The airport is a bonanza,” says Scot McKay, a dating coach.
+“The airport is a bonanza,” says Scot McKay, a dating coach and author of What Works With Women.
 If you’re taking a flight on a Monday or Tuesday morning, he says, roughly 90 percent of people there are in the same situation you: traveling for their jobs.
 Check in a few minutes early and strike up a conversation at the airport coffee shop and ask where the other person is headed next.
 If he or she isn’t compulsively checking a smartphone, your fellow traveler is probably bored and eager to talk.

 Build anticipation for your date

 Travel creates annoying lags between outings that will kill your dating momentum if you let it.
 If you’ve started seeing someone, keep that person thinking about you by promising a special evening when you return.
 Try to be mysterious: set a date, but don’t say what the two of you will be doing together.
 Then, drop little hints leading up to the day you plan to reunite in order to keep your partner intrigued.
 Help minimize the time spent apart by giving the other person assignments, like buying a new outfit for a specific event or packing a picnic before you reunite later that day.
 This will only work once or twice, but it can get you through that awkward “getting to know you” stage.

 Don’t try to hide the fact that you travel a lot or that you have onerous work commitments while you are dating.
 If you’ve found someone with whom you feel a connection, be straightforward about your availability (honesty is always the best policy, right?).
 Your date may say he or she can’t handle it; if so, there’s really nothing you can do, but it is better to know from the very beginning whether your shared connection is nothing but a layover, so to speak.